-I’m Brian, the VP of engineering at Ceros.
+I’m Brian, the CTO at Ceros.
 Right now, an unprecedented number of you are working from home and learning to manage your teams remotely.
 This is something I’ve been doing for more than a decade, so I know a thing or two about how to do it right and how to do it wrong.
 Here are some helpful tips on how to do your best work from anywhere.

 Stick to your regular schedule